Sweet potatoes are considered a low FODMAP food.

 Even though there are some FODMAPs, sweet potatoes typically don’t gas or other digestive issues.
 They’re usually okay to eat even if someone has IBS.

 The fact that the levels of FODMAPs in sweet potatoes are reasonably low, plus that they have more glucose than fructose means that they are generally well tolerated.

 Research on IBS usually includes sweet potato (along with all other types of potatoes) in their list of foods that are typically safe to eat (source):

 The types of foods and beverages that are better tolerated include water; rice; plain pasta or noodles; baked or broiled potatoes; white breads; plain fish, chicken, turkey, or ham; eggs; dry cereals; soy or rice based products; peas; applesauce; cantaloupe; watermelon; fruit cocktail; margarine; jams; jellies; and peanut butter.

 Not surprisingly, most of those foods are also low in FODMAPs (e.g. peanut butter is low FODMAP).

-Note that baking or broiling sweet potatoes is recommended instead of frying them in a lot of oil, which can cause additional stomach problems.
+Baking or broiling sweet potatoes is recommended instead of frying them in a lot of oil, because large amounts of oil can cause additional stomach problems.

 Finally, remember that quantity matters.
 For most people, eating a small sweet potato won’t cause digestion troubles, but eating a much larger serving might.
 You’ll need to test your limits to establish where you might have to draw the line.